atmajs/compo-form/readme.md

 ### Attributes

 - `action` Default is the current location.
 Endpoint to submit the form data to.

-Suppors **dynamic** Entity Key definition.
+	> Supports also **dynamic** entity key definition, e.g.:
 	```mask
 	a:form action='/user/:userId';
 	```

-	> Now, when the model has the `userId` property, then the proper endpoint url is generated and the "edit" `method` is used.
+	Now, when the model has the `userId` property, then the proper endpoint url is generated and the "edit" `method` is used.
 Otherwise the model is submited to the `/user` endpoint with the `POST` method.

-- `method` Default is `POST` Http Method.
+- `method` Default is `POST`.
+Http Method.

 - `method-edit` Default is `PUT`.

 - `get` (`String or just a flag`).
 If specified, the component will load the model from the endpoint with the `GET` http method.
-When no endpoint is set then the `action` is used.
-Suppors **dynamic** Entity Key definition.
+When `get` is just a flag, then the `action` value is used.
+Supports **dynamic** entity key definition.

 - `content-type` Default is `application/json`.
 Accepts also: `multipart/form-data`

 - `form-type` Default is `''`.
 Accepts also `horizontal`, `inline`.
 Refer to the [Bootstrap Forms](http://getbootstrap.com/css/#forms)

 - `offset`.
 Default is `0`.
-When form type is `horizontal` this attribute defines the `col` size for labels.
+When the form type is `horizontal` this attribute defines the `col` size for labels.

 - `redirect`.
 Default is _empty_.
 When form successfully submits the data it will redict the page to the specified url.

 - `model-detached` (Default is `false`) :muscle: